substation-beta/ssb_book/src/4_specification.md

 `margin` adds a border to the auto-wrapping, effectively making the screen smaller and leading to text being pushed away from the edges.

 ### alignment
-// TODO: what does alignment in % do with auto-wrapping?
 `alignment` puts the text at certain default positions on the screen, for example `alignment=7` would put the text on the top left corner of the screen and makes the text left-aligned while `alignment=2` would put the text on the bottom of the screen in the middle and would effectively center-align the text.